onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 ## Use events to monitor contract activity

 It can be useful to have a way to monitor the contract's activity after it was deployed.
 One way to accomplish this is to look at all transactions of the contract, however that may be insufficient, as message calls between contracts are not recorded in the blockchain.
 Moreover, it shows only the input parameters, not the actual changes being made to the state.
+Also events could be used to trigger functions in the user interface.

 ```sol
 contract Charity {